open-sudo/rosa-idp/README.md

 # rosa-idp

-##Prequisites:
+## Prequisites:
-1) AWS CLI Tool is installed and configured with your key and secret
+1) AWS CLI Tool is installed and configured with your access and secret keys
-2) OC CLID is installed
+2) OC CLI is installed

 ## Deployment